ingydotnet/yaml-play/main/index.md

 The playground will inform you when you need to run Docker, but we'll cover it here.

+Assuming you have
+<a href="https://docs.docker.com/get-docker/" target="_blank">Docker installed</a>,
-Assuming you have [Docker installed](https://docs.docker.com/get-docker/), just run this command from a terminal:
+just run this command from a terminal:

 ```
 docker run --rm -d -p 31337:31337 yamlio/yaml-play-sandbox:{{site.sandbox_version}} https